 List of Key Performance Indicators (KPIs):

-- Incremental programmes and services offered by accelerators/ incubators
+- Incremental programs and services offered by accelerators/incubators

 - Number of incremental expertise providers (mentors)

-- Share of early stage firms satisfied with programmes and services
+- Share of early-stage firms satisfied with programs and services

 - Average satisfaction rating on benefits to firms from innovation networks

 - Number of additional jobs created

 - Share of early-stage firms that generate or increase their revenue

 The most recent evaluation identified five key findings: